Aspose/apireference.aspose.com/content/sites/aspose/slides/english/cpp/aspose.slides/ipresentationtext/_index.md

 ## IPresentationText class

-Represents the text extracted from the slide.
+Represents the text extracted from the slide

 ```cpp
 class IPresentationText : public System::Object